replit/replit-py/docs/web_tutorial.rst

   def home():
       if not web.auth.is_authenticated:
           return web.local_redirect("/")
-      return web.render_template("home.html", name=web.whoami())
+      return flask.render_template("home.html", name=web.whoami())

 Copy the the :code:`static/main.css`,  :code:`templates/base.html`,
 :code:`templates/index.html`, and :code:`templates/home.html` files from
 `my repltweet repl <https://replit.com/@Scoder12/repltweet#main.py>`_ (again, this tutorial won't focus on the frontend aspect of the app).
+For each file, make a new folder if needed, then make a new file in the correct folder and paste the code into it so that the file structure is the same as the example repl.

 You can look into these files to see how they work if you want.
 The HTML files use the Jinja2 templating engine which renders the HTML on every request inside our flask app.
 It also uses JavaScript to make the feed interactive.

 The index template contains a simple landing page and a repl auth button.
 Don't worry about the home page template for now.
 It has the web app to communicate with our